dcernst/IBL-IntroToProof/README.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.10873.png)](http://dx.doi.org/10.5281/zenodo.10873)

 ## Overview
 These notes are an IBL task sequence for an introduction to proof course.
 The task-sequence was written by [Dana Ernst](http://danaernst.com) (Northern Arizona University), but the first half of the notes are an adaptation of notes written by [Stan Yoshinobu](http://www.calpoly.edu/~styoshin/) (Cal Poly) and [Matthew Jones](http://www.csudh.edu/math/mjones/) (California State University, Dominguez Hills).
 Any errors in the notes are no one's fault but my own.
-In this vein, if you think you see an error, please [inform me](mailto:dana@danaernst.com), so that it can be remedied.
+In this vein, if you think you see an error, please [inform me](mailto:dana.ernst@nau.edu), so that it can be remedied.

 ## License Information
-This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0](http://creativecommons.org/licenses/by-sa/3.0/us/) license.
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 You are free to:

 * Share: copy, distribute, and transmit the work,
 * Remix: adapt the work